-Commands · Cloudflare Workers docs
+Commands

 =worker

-- Name of the Workers project, setting both the directory name and
+- The name of the Workers project.
+This is both the directory name and

 nameproperty in the generated